 - Autism Respite Camp

 Social Skill Development

-Increased social awareness including social inclusivity; emotion regulation (managing feelings in a social environment); relational, including peer friendships and appropriate adult engagements; pro-social behaviours including cooperation, fairness (sharing, truthfulness, and including others), and increased confidence; and personal skill development (participation in new activities, increased confidence and sense of self-esteem, improved self-care, task completion and community awareness.
+The outcomes of the various programs we offer often include: Increased social awareness and social inclusivity; Emotion regulation (managing feelings in a social environment); Expanded relational experience (peer friendships and appropriate adult engagements); Pro-social behaviours (cooperation, fairness, sharing, truthfulness, and inclusivity of others); Increased confidence; Personal skill development (participation in new activities, increased confidence and sense of self-esteem, improved self-care, task completion and community awareness).